-Scanning your Music Library will usually take considerably longer than scanning your Video Library.
+Scanning your Music will usually take considerably longer than scanning your Video Library.
 Most of us have libraries with several thousand songs in them, and that can be time-consuming to scan and index.
 Be patient here.

 Once Kodi finishes, you’ll find the recently added albums on top of the main ribbon on the Kodi home window.

-Kodi Setup Guide: Pictures
+Kodi Setup Guide: Images

 Kodi does a lot more than just play movies and music.
 Kodi can also take your photo library for a spin too.

 There isn’t as much functionality included in the picture viewer, mostly because there isn’t a whole lot you can do with images out of the box.
-That being said, there are quite a few great add-ons to help put a little spice into your image library.
+That being said, there are quite a few great Kodi add-ons to help put a little spice into your image library.

 Adding Pictures To The Library

-If you’ve added music or movies to your library, then this is going to look very familiar.
+If you’ve added music or movies to your library, this is going to look very familiar.
 From the Kodi home screen’s ribbon, scroll over to the Pictures option.
 Here there’s only one sub-menu listed below for any Add-ons you want to install.
 That’s not what we’re looking for, so click on the main Pictures option instead.

-Just as with Movies and Music, you can install Kodi Add-ons and add files to your media library on this screen.
+Just as with Movies and Music, you can install Kodi add-ons and add files to your media library on this screen.
 Also, when you do have pictures in your library, their folder names will be listed in this menu as well.